Enable/Disable Edge Typosquatting Checker Using Intune

 • For Active-directory managed devices:

-• You can create a Group Policy object and use a Configure Edge Website Typo Protection setting.
+• Create a GPO and use a Configure Edge Website Typo Protection setting.

 Website Typo Protection option in Microsoft Edge